lilsliceofbread/badgl-engine/README.md

 *Linux*: Required packages: `libxrandr-dev libglx-dev`.
 Run `cmake -S . -B build` to configure cmake, then `./build.sh`.
 Now you can run the example with `./run.sh`

-*Windows*: Build with `./build.bat`, then navigate to build/example and run `start game.exe`.
+*Windows*: Build with `./build.bat`, then run with `./run.bat`.
 NOTE: if the MSVC compiler was used, you may need to run `start .\[Debug or Release]\game.exe` so that the working directory remains in build/example (or just don't use msvc lol).